joosejunsheng/system-designs/Designing-A-Worker-Pool/README.md

 - **Pluggable queue strategies**: Support different queue types such as FIFO (First In, First Out), LIFO (Last In, First Out), and priority-based queues.

 ---

+This README now outlines the design of a scalable and efficient worker pool, highlighting the components, scalability strategies, and potential enhancements in a clear and structured way.
+Feel free to further expand on any section or add more specifics to tailor it to your needs!